Avaiga/taipy-getting-started/steps/explain_md/step_5_GUI_pipeline.md

     return pipeline
 ```

-The `read` function is used to get the data pointed by the datanodes.
-The function below read the datanodes to create a prediction dataset with these columns: Date, Historical values, Predicted values.
-The goal of `create_predictions_dataset` is to create the prediction dataset and display it in a chart.
+After the first submit of the pipeline, datanodes from the pipelines can be read (predictions, cleaned_data,...).
+The `read` function is used to get the data pointed by the datanodes. `create_predictions_dataset` reads the datanodes to create a prediction dataset with these columns: Date, Historical values, Predicted values.
+Its goal is to create the prediction dataset and display it in a chart.
 A good option would have been to directly create the results in the pipeline before.
 It is typically the good practice to put all complexicity of a pipeline in it.

 ```python
 def create_predictions_dataset(pipeline):